beverleyy/gradcafe_analysis/README.md

 # GradCafe Analysis

-This is an attempt at analyzing `gradcafe` data looking back and trying to make predictions on how the F23 cycle will turn out.
+This is an attempt at analyzing gradcafe data looking back and trying to make predictions on how the F23 cycle will turn out.

+This code was forked from [jjdelvalle's gradcafe analysis app](https://github.com/jjdelvalle/gradcafe_analysis) but due to gradcafe entirely revamping their results page, I rewrote the parser and parts of the notebook and scraper to be more compatible with it.

 ## Usage